sumpumm/Prompt_engineering/README.md

         The code should follow a simple structure, such as:
         Using <h1> for the main heading
         Adding a <p> for a short description
-        Including an <a> tag to link to an external website
+        Including an <a> tag to link to an external website"

     """\n